Welcome to the restfb documentation.

 You showed the

 user_code to the user and he/she had not finished the authorisation.
-This is a rather normal case so, because you should poll Facebook in short intervals and the user cannot switch devices (for example) that fast.
+This is a rather normal case because you should poll Facebook in short intervals and the user cannot switch devices (for example) that quickly.

 FacebookDeviceTokenDeclinedException - (only up to Graph API 2.5)

-The user declined the authorisation and your application is not allowed to access Facebook in behalf of that user.
+The user declined the authorisation and your application is not allowed to access Facebook on behalf of that user.

 Everything workd fine, but the authorisation proccess took to long.
 Perhaps you showed the

-user_token to the user and he/she not started the authorisation.
+user_token to the user and he/she did not start the authorisation.
 Anyway, it is not possible to finish the process and you have to start again from the beginning.

-You started the polling and the polling interval is to small, so you poll to fast.
+You started the polling and the polling interval is too small, so you were polling too fast.
 Make the interval larger and spend more time waiting between 2 polling requests.
 The

-DeviceCode object contains the intervall facebook expects.
+DeviceCode object contains the interval facebook expects.
 You should respect this.